Jasmine Essential Oil

 - Burners and Vaporisers: This is one of the best ways to use the oil to ease nervousness, fight depression, promote happiness and soothe coughs.

 - Massage Oil and Baths: Jasmine Essential Oil is very popular for massage oil blends and also to be used diluted in baths.
-By doing this, it can help relaxation and provide skincare benefits.

 - Lotions and Creams: Used in lotions or creams, the oil can very effectively target scars to help fade them.
 It can also treat dry skin.